ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/Protein_Classification_with_ProtTrans.md

 ---

-# Create a ProtTrans pipeline to differentiate kinases from other proteins
+# A ProtTrans pipeline to differentiate kinases from other proteins
 ### Introduction to ProtTrans for Bioinformatics Applications

 ProtTrans is a powerful tool that combines cutting-edge artificial intelligence (AI) with protein sequence analysis.
 ProtTrans enables bioinformaticians to analyze and predict protein functions, structures, and classifications in ways that were previously unattainable.
 Whether you're working with kinases, functional domains, or even evolutionary questions, ProtTrans opens up new possibilities.